-The announcement comes after Simplot revealed that it will not renews the licence agreement that signed in 2009 to manufacture and market under licence Lean Cuisine in Australia.
+The announcement comes after Simplot revealed that it will not renew the licence agreement that it signed in 2009 to manufacture and market Lean Cuisine under licence in Australia.

-The decision was taken as part of the strategy of Simplot to exist the frozen meals category and focus on its core capabilities in potatoes, vegetable, seafood, pasta and sauces.
-As a result of the movement, Simplot Australia is considering to close other facilities in the country.
+The decision was taken as part of Simplot’s strategy to exit the frozen meals category and focus on its core capabilities in potatoes, vegetable, seafood, pasta and sauces.
+As a result of the move, Simplot Australia is reportedly considering closing other facilities in the country.

-Nestle is considering alternative options for its Lean Cuisine brand in Australia, including selecting a new partner to manufacture and market the brand.
+Nestle is said to be considering alternative options for its Lean Cuisine brand in Australia, including selecting a new partner to manufacture and market the brand.